Ertopya/esp32-wifi-pentool/main/README.md

 - It may confuse STA completely so it will not be able to authenticate again, or it may try to authenticate with rogue AP instead of the genuine one. (can be fixed by turning duplicated AP on and off giving STA some time to reconnect)

-### PMKID capture
-To capture PMKID from AP the only thing we have to do is to initiate connection and get first handshake message from AP.
-If PMKID is available, AP will send it as part of the first handshake message, so it doesn't matter we don't know the credentials.

 ### Denial of Service
 This reuses deauthentication methods from above and just skips handshake capture.
 It also allows combination of all deauth methods, which makes it more robust against different behaviour of various devices.